Here are the best Cambodia Travel Guide Books that you need to read before visiting the country.

 We don’t see much often reviews on Amazon but each time people give a review, they give the book 5 stars.

 Bear in mind that the book was published since 2008.
-There is no much change for the temple information and history, but the hotel recommendation, restaurants etc might be out of date.
+There is no much change in the temple information and history, but the hotel recommendation, restaurants etc might be out of date.

 The River’s Tale: A Year on the Mekong is a travel note written by Edward Gargan, a former New York Times correspondent in Asia.

 The book talks about his 1-year journey from Tibet, China, Laos, Cambodia, and Vietnam.
 If you are a fan of the cruise, this book is for you.

 Travelling through the Mekong is still a dream for me.
 If you have a similar passion, you might want to grab this book and allow yourself with the flow of the Mekong river.

 I am sure the book will inspire to come here in Cambodia one day.
 I often the cruise boats stopped at Phnom Penh port.

 You can surely find an occasion to travel along Mekong river one day.